Skip to main navigation

 Moderate activity is safe for most people.
 But it's always good to talk to your doctor before you start an exercise program.

-The key is to build exercise habits that you practice over the long term.
-Here are some tips for starting and staying with a good exercise program:
+Because exercise is a key treatment for fibromyalgia, it's important to build good exercise habits.
+Here are some tips for starting and staying with your exercise program.

-been inactive for a long time because of fatigue and pain and should not start
+Maybe you've been inactive for a long time because of fatigue and pain.
+Overexerting yourself may make your symptoms worse.

 - If 3 to 5 minutes of activity are all you can manage at first, just do that.

 - When you're ready, try to exercise a little longer at a time.

 - Build up your exercise program bit by bit.